Iranian supertanker is loaded with oil from Venezuela

-A super tanker of the flag of the Will was about to sail out of Venezuelan waters this Saturday loaded with 2 million barrels of Petroleum truck supplied by Venezuelan state-owned PDVSA, according to a document obtained by Reuters and vessel tracking services.
+HOUSTON/CARACAS (Reuters) – An Iran-flagged super tanker was about to set sail from Venezuelan waters Saturday loaded with 2 million barrels of heavy oil supplied by Venezuela’s state-owned PDVSA, according to a document obtained by Reuters and tracking services. vessels.

-Bilateral oil trade may violate sanctions imposed by U.S against both countries, the US Treasury Department told Reuters last month.
+Bilateral oil trade could constitute a violation of sanctions imposed by the United States against both countries, the US Treasury Department told Reuters last month.

 The shipment is part of an agreement between PDVSA and its Iranian counterpart, National Iranian Oil Company (NIOC), which envisages the exchange of Iranian condensate for Venezuela’s Merey heavy oil.